ombystoma-young/evolutionary-constraint-within-orf/README.md

    $$P(n_i | \alpha, \beta; \nu_i) = \int  Pois(n_i, \nu_i / s_{het}) IG(s_{het};\alpha, \beta) ds_{het} $$

-  We have chosen as the emission probabilities ($e_k(n_i)$ for $n_i$ in $k$-th state) the normalized probabilities obtained by taking a certain integral:
+  We have chosen as the emission probabilities ($e_k(n_i)$ for $n_i$ in $k$-th state) the normalized probabilities obtained by taking a certain integral ([emission_probabilities](https://github.com/ombystoma-young/evolutionary-constraint-within-orf/blob/5803ca531e6e99400d1802899676b257c62a029a/emissionprobgetter.py#L87) function in [`emissionprobgetter.py`](https://github.com/ombystoma-young/evolutionary-constraint-within-orf/blob/main/emissionprobgetter.py) file):

   $$ e_k(n_i) = \frac{P(n_i | \alpha, \beta; \nu_i; a, b)}{P(n_i | \alpha, \beta; \nu_i)} =  \frac{\int\limits_{a}^{b}  Pois(n_i, \nu_i / s_{het}) IG(s_{het};\alpha, \beta) ds_{het}}{P(n_i | \alpha, \beta; \nu_i)},$$

   where $a, b = [0, 0.01]$ for $k=Not$ and  $a, b = [0.01, 1]$ for $k=Cons$.
 The choice of such values is also due to the results obtained in the work  Cassa C. 2017.

-  Since we had no assumptions about the transition probabilities, we used the Baum–Welch algorithm to find transition probabilities corresponding to the maximum likelihood of the model.
+  Since we had no assumptions about the transition probabilities, we used the Baum–Welch algorithm to find transition probabilities corresponding to the maximum likelihood of the model (function [baum_welch_algo](https://github.com/ombystoma-young/evolutionary-constraint-within-orf/blob/5803ca531e6e99400d1802899676b257c62a029a/hmmalg.py#L41) in file [`hmmalg.py`](https://github.com/ombystoma-young/evolutionary-constraint-within-orf/blob/main/hmmalg.py)).

   #### Stage 5.2.
 Decoding sequence

-  The decoding of the path of states was carried out using the Viterbi algorithm, it consists in finding a path that also meets the maximum likelihood of the model.
+  The decoding of the path of states was carried out using the Viterbi algorithm (function [viterbi_algo](https://github.com/ombystoma-young/evolutionary-constraint-within-orf/blob/5803ca531e6e99400d1802899676b257c62a029a/hmmalg.py#L73) in file [`hmmalg.py`](https://github.com/ombystoma-young/evolutionary-constraint-within-orf/blob/main/hmmalg.py)), it consists in finding a path that also meets the maximum likelihood of the model.

 ### Results and future plans

- An algorithm based on the hidden Markov model for the estimation of conservativeness of individual regions of the protein-coding sequence was invented and implemented.
+ An algorithm based on the hidden Markov model for the estimation of conservativeness of individual regions of the protein-coding sequence was invented and implemented ([conservativeness_estimator](https://github.com/ombystoma-young/evolutionary-constraint-within-orf/blob/5803ca531e6e99400d1802899676b257c62a029a/getconservativeness.py#L7) function in file [`getconservativeness.py`](https://github.com/ombystoma-young/evolutionary-constraint-within-orf/blob/main/getconservativeness.py) gathers all the previous ones and gives the result).
 Also, a complete pipeline for finding conservative regions for one gene was implemented with `Snakemake` v6.10.0 (Mölder F. 2021).
-To use it, it's needed to download and index the genome, as described above, and, specifying the desired gene name, window size and initial approximations of the transition probabilities at top of `snakefile`, run `Snakemake`.
+To use it, it's needed to download and index the genome, as described above, and, specifying the desired gene name, window size and initial approximations of the transition probabilities at top of `Snakefile`, run `Snakemake`.

 The algorithm was tested on set of genes: mostly conservative, mostly non-conservative, presumably possessing regions of conservative, and it solves the first two cases and not so much sensitive for the third.